 World Red Cross Day is celebrated on 8th May to commemorate the birthday of Jean Henry Dunant the founder of the International Red Cross Society and recipient of the first Nobel Prize for Peace.
 The International Federation of Red Cross and Red Crescent Societies (IFRC) is the world’s largest humanitarian network and is guided by seven Fundamental Principles: Humanity, impartiality, neutrality, independence, voluntary service, universality, and unity.

-The theme for World Red Cross and Red Crescent Day 2021 was ‘Together we are unstoppable.
+The theme for World Red Cross and Red Crescent Day 2023 is Everything we do comes #fromtheheart.

 World Red Cross Day is an annual event celebration, celebrating the principles of the “International Red Cross and Red Crescent Movement”.
 It is celebrated every year to pay tribute to the volunteers who participated in the event as well as welcome their precious contribution to helping people in need.